Separatism in the United Kingdom: Wales

 Welsh independence (Welsh: Annibyniaeth i Gymru) is a political ideal advocated by some political parties, advocacy groups, and people in Wales that would see Wales secede from the United Kingdom and become an independent sovereign state.
-This ideology is promoted mainly by the Welsh nationalist party, Plaid Cymru, and the non-party YesCymru campaign.
+This ideology is promoted mainly by the Welsh nationalist party, Plaid Cymru, and the non-partisan YesCymru campaign.

+Since the 2026 Senedd election, Plaid Cymru have held the most seats in the Senedd, with their leader being first minister who leads the Welsh Government.

+The Wales Green Party also supports Welsh independence and gained representation in the Senedd for the first time in the 2026 Senedd election, gaining 2 seats.